S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   facilitated
 -   prepared in advance
--   time-boxed for a duration of 90-120 minutes
+-   _timeboxed_ for a duration of 90-120 minutes
 -   scheduled every 2-4 weeks

 A typical governance meeting includes:

--   opening: opening: check in with each other and attune to the objective of the meeting
+-   opening: opening: _check in_ with each other and attune to the objective of the meeting
 -   administrative matters
     -   check for consent to the last meeting's minutes
     -   agree on a date for the next meeting
     -   check for any last-minute agenda items and for consent to the agenda
 -   agenda items
--   meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement
+-   _meeting evaluation_: reflect on your interactions, celebrate successes and share suggestions for improvement
 -   closing: check in with each other before you leave the meeting

 ![Phases of a governance meeting](img/meetings/governance-meeting.png)